 Owner's Identification Form

-Introductioni
+Introduction i

-A Few Words About Safetyii
+A Few Words About Safety iii

-Your Vehicle at a Glance3
+Your Vehicle at a Glance 3

-Driver and Passenger Safety Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.
+Driver and Passenger Safety 5

+Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.

-Instruments and Controls
+Instruments and Controls 53

+Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

-Comfort and Convenience Features
+Comfort and Convenience Features 109

+How to operate the climate control system, the audio system, and other convenience features.

-Before Driving
+Before Driving 179

+What gasoline to use, how to break-in your new vehicle, and how to load luggage and other cargo.

-Driving
+Driving 191

+The proper way to start the engine, shift the transmission, and park, plus towing a trailer.

-Maintenance
+Maintenance 209

+The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

-Taking Care of the Unexpected
+Taking Care of the Unexpected 253

+This section covers several problems motorists sometimes experience, and how to handle them.

-Technical Information
+Technical Information 277

+ID numbers, dimensions, capacities, and technical information.

-Warranty and Customer Relations (U.S. and Canada) 287 A summary of the warranties covering your new Honda, and how to contact us.
+Warranty and Customer Relations (U.S. and Canada) 291

+A summary of the warranties covering your new Acura, and how to contact us.

-Authorized Manuals (U.S. only)
+Authorized Manuals (U.S. only) 295

-IndexI

-Service Information Summary A summary of information you need when you pull up to the fuel pump.
-Navigation System
+How to order manuals and other technical literature.

+Index I